 4. Discussion

 The study is based on a survey representative of the UK population.
 Like other social surveys, it relies on participant-reported data and therefore captures participants’ perspectives on climate change and health, together with their reported exposures to flooding and air pollution over the previous 12 months.
-While self-reported, the exposure data are consistent with other UK data.
 The proportion of participants reporting flooding to their home in the previous year (6%) is in line with a large national probability survey [29].
-Population-weighted estimates suggest that 28% of local authorities in the UK had PM₂.₅ levels above WHO guidelines (annual mean of 10 μgm-3) in 2019, the latest year for which data are available [14].
+While air pollution can be difficult to detect, perceived exposure is associated with measured exposure.
+In line with this finding, population-weighted estimates suggest that 28% of local authorities in the UK had PM₂.₅ levels above WHO guidelines (annual mean of 10 μgm-3) in 2019, the latest year for which data are available [14].
 In our survey, 34% of participants reported air pollution/poor air quality in their local area.

 Some limitations of our survey design should be noted.
 Firstly, because potential participants were recruited through an online survey agency, the study excluded those without access to the internet (either via a smartphone or through a connection in their homes).
 This means that the views and concerns of some of the UK’s most vulnerable populations are likely to be under-represented.
 The large majority of those without internet access face other forms of social disadvantage [31] [32].
 However, the COVID pandemic has restricted alternative methods of data collection and prompted a rapid shift towards online data collection [33].